 4.1.1 All eligible and qualifying applicants will be placed in a housing needs band following an assessment of their household's needs.
-This is to ensure that (insert local authority name) meet their legal obligations as set out in the Housing Act 1996 (as amended).
+This is to ensure that the Council meet their legal obligations as set out in the Housing Act 1996 (as amended).